-Analogue experiments help test consistencies within a given mathematical model.
-An alternative that involves using a massive system in a small scale lab, is to test the key predictions of the theory using Bose-Einstein condensates (BECs).
+Analog experiments help test consistencies within a given mathematical model.
+An alternative that involves using a massive system in a small-scale lab is to test the key predictions of the theory using Bose-Einstein condensates (BECs).
 Atomic interactions in a BEC produce phonons, which are a massless quantum field that obey a Klein-Gordon equation in an effective curved metric~\cite{visser2010acoustic,fagnocchi2010relativistic,sabin2014phonon,hartley2018quantum},

 where $G := \text{det}(\boldsymbol{G})$ is the effective metric given by

 Here $g_{\mu\nu}$ is the spacetime metric, $\rho$ is the density of the condensate, $c$ the speeds of light and $c_s$ is defined by